The Data Transformation Process Explained in Four Steps

 Step 4: Post-translation data quality check

 In most real-world scenarios, the data transformation steps described above would be performed automatically by software tools.
-If these steps sound like work that you are not prepared to perform, then, worry not.
+So, if these steps sound like work that you are not prepared to perform, then worry not.

 Still, it’s valuable for human operators to understand what their data transformation tools are doing at each step of the data transformation process, and how each action adds up to make data transformation possible.